 The Neon Museum visitors’ center is located inside the historic La Concha Motel lobby.

 Founded in 1996, the Neon Museum is a non-profit 501 (c) 3 organization dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs for educational, historic, arts and cultural enrichment.

 The North Gallery sits adjacent to the Museum and showcases more unrestored signs from our collection.

-The Neon Museum officially “opened” with the installation of its first restored sign, the Hacienda Horse and Rider, at the intersection of Las Vegas Boulevard and Fremont Street.
+In 1996, The Neon Museum officially “opened” with the installation of its first refurbished sign, the Hacienda Horse and Rider, at the intersection of Las Vegas Boulevard and Fremont Street.

 Do you have Las Vegas signs or ephemera relating to Las Vegas properties that you are looking to donate?

 This blog chronicles our efforts and highlights some of the most interesting discoveries uncovered along the way.